Wellness journal

 In our hyperconnected world, the concept of "doing nothing" might seem counterintuitive.
 However, research shows that intentional periods of inactivity are crucial for mental health and cognitive performance.

-• Memory Consolidation: The brain processes and stores information from the day
+• Memory consolidation: the brain processes and stores information from the day.

-• Stress Reduction: Cortisol levels decrease, promoting relaxation
+• Stress reduction: cortisol levels decrease, promoting relaxation.

 • Self-reflection and introspection